Want your hotel room cleaned every day? Hotel housekeepers hope you say yes

 "The linen is very heavy from the mountain of wet towels that have been piled up for days," housekeeper Rawanda Rogers told lawmakers.
 "We have a lot of party people in the rooms who trash the rooms, and it's so hard on my body."

-The union says the repeal of the state's daily room cleaning requirement won't be the last word.
-As it's done in other cities, the union plans to raise the issue in collective bargaining when its contract expires later this year.
+The union says the Nevada legislature's repeal of the daily room cleaning requirement won't be the last word.
+As it's done elsewhere, the union plans to raise the issue in collective bargaining when its contract expires later this year.

 "We think these may be strike issues, and we will fight for the very best contracts for our members," said Pappageorge.